anielv95/docker_foundations/README.md

       sudo docker run hello-world

 But the following error was showed

-`docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+      docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
-See 'docker run --help'.`
+See 'docker run --help'.

+Then I executed:

+      sudo dockerd

+And I had:

+      failed to start daemon: Devices cgroup isn't mounted

+In Docker forum I found that the problem was because I was missing the `cgroupfs-mount`package so I ran

+      sudo apt-get install cgroupfs-mount

+Then I restarted the Docker service with

+      sudo service docker restart

+and finally the next line was executed successfully

+      sudo docker run hello-world